Performing Arts – L3 Applied General

 In addition to the level 3 Applied General entry requirements, a keen interest and passion for performing arts are essential to succeed on this course.
 Previous experience in acting, singing or dancing would be advantageous.

-Studying the Applied General will develop the practical knowledge, skills and understanding you need to prepare for their chosen career.
+Studying the Applied General will develop the practical knowledge, skills and understanding needed to prepare for your chosen career.

-All students on the Extended Diploma will study the core units of:
+All students on the Extended Diploma will study the yearlong core units of:

-The specialist option blocks will follow a range of units typically including the following:
+The specialist subject blocks will follow a range of units typically including some of the following:

 - Physical Theatre

 - Collaborative Cross Arts

 - Solo Music Performance

 - Dance Technique and Performance